awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ![AWS Tracking Application](images/AWT2.png)

-The user can select the email recipient from the **Select Manager** dropdown field and choose **Send Report**.
+The user can select the email recipient from the **Select Manager** dropdown field and choose **Send Report** (see the dropdown field in the previous figure).
 Active items are queried from the database and used to dynamically create an Excel document.
 Then the application uses Amazon SES to email the document to the selected email recipient.
 The following figure is an example of a report.

 ![AWS Tracking Application](images/AWT12.png)